Image maker. Traveller. Writer. Aspiring Humanitarian. Mobile Photo Educator.

 As the saying goes, the best camera is the one that is with you.
 For me, that is always my iPhone.
 The iPhone has changed the way I photograph.
 It has changed the way I “see” the world around me.
 It doesn’t matter whether you are in your hometown or travelling, life is fleeting and deserves to be captured.
 Moments and experiences are worth sharing.

-I aim to be a storyteller with my images as I engage the world around me.
-I share images that I capture locally, and around the world and by doing so I hope I can encourage others to capture their travels and everyday moments and life.
-I capture whatever catches my eye, but am drawn to people, landscapes, wildlife, nature, moments and life.
+I aim to be a storyteller with my images and share images that I capture locally, and around the world.
+I hope it encourages others to capture their everyday moments and travels.

 - 12-40mm M.Zuiko 2.8 pro lens